MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - Store  your AI model results in Common Data Service
 - Use AI model results in your PowerApps, Flows, and more.

+> [!NOTE]
+> Your trial licenses is specific to a user, not an environment.
+If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.

 ### After the trial expires:

 - Trial environments expire after 30 days.
-- Your trial licenses is specific to a user, not an environment.
-If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
 - Once you purchase an AI Builder license, the usage will be limited to environments where the administrator allocates AI capacity.

 > [!NOTE]